miRackModular/ImpromptuModular/README.md

 * **PASTE SYNC**: Determines whether to paste in real time (RT), on the next clock (CLK), or at the start of the next sequence (SEQ).
 Pending pastes are shown by a red LED beside CLK/SEQ, and if the selected channel changes, the paste operation will be performed in the channel that was selected when the paste button was pressed.
 Paste operations into the staging area (channel 4) are always done in real time, irrespective of the state of the paste sync switch.
 To cancel a pending paste, press the Copy button again.

 * **<, >**: These buttons step the sequencer one step left or right.
 No effect on channels 1 to 3 when the sequencer is running.
-A rising edge on the </> control voltage inputs triggered at 1V will also step the sequencer left/right by one step.
+A rising edge on the \"<\" or \">\" control voltage inputs triggered at 1V will also step the sequencer left/right by one step.

 * **RUN 1-3**: Start/stop the sequencer.
 When running, the sequencer responds to rising edges of the clock input and will step all channels except the staging area (channel 4).
 A rising edge on the RUN input will also toggle the run mode.

-* **GATE IN**: Allows the gate of the current step/channel to also be written during a Write (see [General Concepts](#general-concepts) above).
+* **GATE IN**: Can be used to also set/clear the gate of the current step/channel during a Write (see [General Concepts](#general-concepts) above).
 If no wire is connected, the input is ignored and the currently stored gate is unaffected.
 No effect on channels 1 to 3 when the sequencer is running.

 * **STEPS**: Sets the number of steps for all the sequences (sequence length).